Dryophylax phoenix: Etymology

 D. phoenix is named after the Greek mythological bird, the Phoenix (φοῖνιξ phoinix; Latin: phoenix, fenix), which dies in flames and rises from ashes.
-It is referenced due to the loss of the original holotype of thiss species, in a fire that destroyed 90% of its herpetological collection.
+It is referenced due to the loss of the original holotype of this species, in a fire that destroyed 90% of its herpetological collection.
 Some specimens were rescued and the data from the lost specimens was preserved.
 Some common names include Cobra-Espada and Corre-Campo (Portuguese).